ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 A unique token used in the challenge is constructed as the output of the following:

-1. Generate a Random Token with at least 128 bits of entropy.
+1. Generate a random value.
+This value MUST have at least 128 bits of entropy.
-2. Take the SHA-256 digest output {{SHA256}} of it.
-3. base64url encode it.
+2. base64url ({{!RFC4648, Section 5}}) encode the random value.

 See {{RFC4086}} for additional information on randomness requirements.